Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — Herniation of unci

-— Death due to burn
+— Death due to burns

-— Heat haematoma may simulate extradural haemorrhaege
+— Heat haematoma may simulate an extradural hemorrhage.

-— Post-mortem injuries produced from the bumping of the body into rocks, coral or marine structures should be distinguished from ante-mortem trauma.
+— Postmortem injuries produced from the bumping of the body into rocks, coral, or marine structures should be distinguished from ante-mortem trauma.

 DURING DEATH